 - shortness of breath

-- These symptoms may appear 2-14 days after exposure.
+- These symptoms may appear 2-14 days after you are exposed to the virus that causes COVID-19.

 How long should I stay home if sick?